T351 - Summer Week 5

 There are 525 scan lines; approximately 480 of these are visible.

 The ATSC (Advanced Television Systems Committee) is a group formed at the urging

-of the FCC to help create standards for the new high definition digital broadcast.
+of the FCC that helped create standards for the new HD digital broadcast.
 HD TV sets with digital tuners need to be ATSC-compliant.